 Hello, I'm Daniel Johnson

 ... currently based in Jacksonville, Florida.
 I have over a decade of experience in front-end design and development creating modern cutting-edge user interfaces - since the days of "table" design.
-But hey, it still has its uses for creating pretty emails!
+But hey, it still has its uses for creating email designs!

 Over the course of my career I've tackled a broad range of disciplines in coding, design, illustration, photography, video, music, gaming, writing, marketing, and business.
-While I mainly focus on front-end design and development, I strive to continually learn and grow my skill-set to keep up with the latest trends and techniques.
+While I mainly focus on front-end design with a little development on the side, I strive to continually learn and grow my skill-set in a variety of subjects.

 I've dabbled with many popular C-based languages, and I've come to a point where the syntax from each has started to mush together for me...
 To semicolon, or not to semicolon, that is the question: whether 'tis cleaner to code with indention, without the brackets and pararenthesis of outrageous syntax.